ArmanM101/Inventory-Manager/README.md

 This application is of interest to me because I feel like it would be useful tool if I were to ever open a store of my own.
 I'm also curious as to how advanced I can make the application.

+## *User Stories*
+- As a user, I want to be able to add a shipment of products to my stores inventory.